 North Shore Trust and Savings A Historical Brief

 The association was founded by a group of civic minded citizens who found they all shared a common problem: home financing.
 One of the original founders, Math Ivantic (nee: Ivanetich) petitioned the State Auditor on April 4, 1921 to organize as a building and loan association.
 On May 2, 1921 North Shore Building and Loan Association was officially chartered.
-The original office was the Ivantic’s family front porch on Park Ave.
+The original office was the Ivantic’s family front porch on Park Ave in North Chicago.

 On May 7, 1921, the first day of operation, $106.25 was collected in weekly dues and $106.25 was paid in membership fees.
 The first application for a home loan was received on May 19,1921and approved two weeks later for $500.
 At the end of the first full year of operation the association had assets of $16,096.18.